-If a Scheduling Coordinator fails to inform the ISO of a material change in its information provided to the ISO, which may affect the reliability or safety of the ISO Controlled Grid, or the financial security of the ISO, the ISO may suspend or terminate the Scheduling Coordinator's rights under the ISO Tariff in accordance with the terms of ISO Tariff Sections 12.3 and 4.5.1 respectively.
-If the ISO intends to terminate the Scheduling Coordinator's rights it shall file a Notice of Termination with FERC.
-Such termination shall be effective upon acceptance by FERC of a Notice of Termination.
+If a Scheduling Coordinator fails to inform the CAISO of a material change in its information provided to the CAISO, which may affect the reliability or safety of the CAISO Controlled Grid, or the financial security of the CAISO, the CAISO may suspend or terminate the Scheduling Coordinator's rights under the CAISO Tariff in accordance with the terms of Sections 12 and 4.5 respectively.
+If the CAISO intends to terminate the Scheduling Coordinator's rights it shall file a notice of termination with FERC, if required by FERC, in accordance with the terms of the Scheduling Coordinator Agreement.
+Such termination shall be effective upon acceptance by FERC of a notice of termination, if required by FERC rules, or as otherwise permitted by FERC rules.